Policies, Regulations Forms and Bylaws

 CRITERIA FOR SELECTION OF LEARNING RESOURCES

-Learning Resources Funding 1995/1996
+II.
+Learning Resources Defined

-A. For the purposes of this Regulation, the term "learning resources" will refer to any material(whether acquired or locally produced) with instructional content or function that is used for formal or informal teaching/learning purposes.
+For the purposes of this Regulation, the term "learning resources" will refer to any person(s) or material(s) (whether acquired or locally produced) with instructional content/function or opportunities that are used for formal or informal teaching/learning purposes.
 Learning resources include:

 III.
 RESPONSIBILITY FOR SELECTION OF LEARNING RESOURCES